yumengdong/Data-Engineer-Nanodegree-Udacity/README.md

 - <A href='https://github.com/yumengdong/Data-Engineer-Nanodegree-Udacity/blob/master/Project_Data%20Warehouse/README.md'>Data Warehouses on AWS</A><BR>
   - Create an IMA role using python AWS SDK boto3
   - Create the AWS Redshift cluster and access the cluster endpoint using JupyterNotebook
-  - Build an ETL that loads song json data from Amazon S3,
+  - Build an ETL that loads song json data from Amazon S3 to be processed into a star schema
   - Stages data in Amazon Redshift, then transforms data into dimensional tables